Brandon Staley

 Brandon John Staley (born December 10, 1982) is an American professional football coach who is the defensive coordinator for the New Orleans Saints of the National Football League (NFL).
-He previously served as the head coach of the Los Angeles Chargers from 2021 to 2023, defensive coordinator for the Los Angeles Rams in 2020, an assistant coach for the San Francisco 49ers, Denver Broncos, and Chicago Bears.
+He previously served as the head coach of the Los Angeles Chargers from 2021 to 2023, the defensive coordinator for the Los Angeles Rams in 2020, and an assistant coach for the San Francisco 49ers, Denver Broncos, and Chicago Bears.

 Early life and college

 Staley was born on December 10, 1982, in Perry, Ohio.
 He grew up playing AAU basketball in the Cleveland area with childhood friend Jonathan Gannon, who would also go on to be an NFL head coach.
 Staley was a two-sport star athlete for Perry High School, playing point guard for the basketball team and excelling at quarterback for the football team, leading Perry to a conference title and playoff appearance as a senior.

-Deciding to fully commit to football despite his childhood love of basketball, Staley attended the University of Dayton from 2001-2004, playing quarterback for the Flyers.
+Deciding to fully commit to football despite his childhood love of basketball, Staley attended the University of Dayton from 2001–2004, playing quarterback for the Flyers.
 After redshirting in 2001 and serving as a backup in 2002, he became Dayton’s starting quarterback in 2003 as a redshirt sophomore.
-Staley led the team to a 9-2 record.
-As a redshirt junior in 2004, he led Dayton to a 7-3 record.
+Staley led the team to a 9–2 record.
+As a redshirt junior in 2004, he led Dayton to a 7–3 record.
 In two seasons as a starter, Staley completed 168 of 293 passes for 2,609 yards and 14 touchdowns, while rushing for 639 yards and 11 touchdowns.
 He graduated from Dayton in 2005 with a degree in political science.

 After graduating from Dayton, Staley decided to use his final year of eligibility to join his twin brother Jason, who played football at Mercyhurst College.
 In 2005 (his lone season at Mercyhurst), Staley served as the team’s backup quarterback, throwing for 744 yards and six touchdowns and rushing for 173 yards and one touchdown, filling in for injured starting quarterback Mitch Phillis.
 His offensive coordinator and quarterbacks coach at Mercyhurst was Joe Lombardi, who Staley later hired as his offensive coordinator when he became head coach of the Chargers.